andreivisan/andreivisan.github.io/_posts/2015-12-5-the-power-of-observer-pattern-for-android-ui-libraries.md

 ### Introduction

 In this post I want to emphasize the importance of the Observer pattern in creating custom UI components and/or custom UI libraries.
-Observer pattern is one of the most important design pattern, but we might not see its immediate benefetis when we have to build Android projects.
+Observer pattern is one of the most important design pattern, but we might not see its immediate benefits when we have to build Android projects.

 ### The Observer pattern

-As the <a href="https://en.wikipedia.org/wiki/Design_Patterns" target=""> Gof (Gang of Four) </a> states in their famous <a href="http://amzn.to/1llzMHz" target="_blank"> Design Patterns </a> book, the Observer pattern defines a one-to-many dependecy between objects so that when one object changes state, all its dependents are notified and updated automatically.
+As the <a href="https://en.wikipedia.org/wiki/Design_Patterns" target=""> Gof (Gang of Four) </a> states in their famous <a href="http://amzn.to/1llzMHz" target="_blank"> Design Patterns </a> book, the Observer pattern defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
 Observer pattern falls under behavioral pattern category.

 ### The library

 Our UI library will export an EditText field and a simple button that will post whatever we choose to write in our EditText.
-This is a simplified version of adding a post or a comment using a pre-defined component insinde a library to add the text we wish to post.
+This is a simplified version of adding a post or a comment using a pre-defined component inside a library to add the text we wish to post.
 The main purpose of this example is to emphasize the value of the Observer pattern when building a UI library.

 First thing we need to create to get started is an Android project with an empty activity.
 Once this is done then we will create an Android library as a module inside our project.
 In Android Studio we can achieve this by right clicking on the project name and then New -> Module.
 In the selection window that pops up we will select Android library.
 I took the liberty to call mine just `uilibrary`.

 Now if we take a look at our `settings.gradle` file inside our project we'll see that our library module was added as well.
-In order to be able to use it in our client project we will edit our `build.gradle` insinde the client project by adding the following line: `compile project(':uilibrary')`.
+In order to be able to use it in our client project we will edit our `build.gradle` inside the client project by adding the following line: `compile project(':uilibrary')`.

 Let's create the view that we will export from our library to the client project.
 I created a new layout called `post_form.xml`.